 Our expected primary cash needs on both a short and long-term basis are for investment in operational growth, capital expenditures, credit facility repayments, share repurchases, selective strategic bolt-on acquisitions, other investments, and other general corporate needs.
 We have historically funded our operations and growth with cash flow from operations and borrowings under our credit facilities.
 We expect to continue expanding our operations through organic growth and potentially highly selective bolt-on acquisitions and investments.
-As of December 31, 2022, cash commitments to support operating business needs include lease liabilities discussed in Note 8 of the Consolidated Financial Statements, short-term debt discussed in Note 7 of the Consolidated Financial Statements and capital expenditures primarily related to infrastructure investments in our facilities, equipment and technology.
-Capital spending as a percentage of revenue increased 6 basis points to 2.53% in the year ended

-December 31, 2022.
+As of December 31, 2022, cash commitments to support operating business needs include lease liabilities discussed in Note 8 of the Consolidated Financial Statements, short-term debt discussed in Note 7 of the Consolidated Financial Statements, purchase commitments discussed in Note 12 of the Consolidated Financial Statements and capital expenditures primarily related to infrastructure investments in our facilities, equipment and technology.
+Capital spending as a percentage of revenue increased 6 basis points to 2.53% in the year ended December 31, 2022.
 We expect these activities will be funded from existing cash, cash flow from operations and, if necessary, borrowings under our existing or future credit facilities or other debt.